If you are reading this message, thank you for visiting my Webpage!

 For Interested Clients In Nevada: Please Read On

 I appreciate your interest in me as a potential therapist.
-I wanted to take a moment to share an important note about engaging in therapy while living outside of the state in which I presently reside.
+I wanted to take a moment to share an important note about engaging in therapy while living outside of the state in which I presently reside (Illinois).

 As a clinically licensed therapist, I am required to adhere to the laws and ethical guidelines governing the practice of therapy.
 These regulations often limit the scope of services I can provide to out-of-state clients, particularly when working with individuals who are experiencing serious mental health concerns or may require immediate in-person support.